liu2g/mgms/code/avr-makefile-template/README.md

 avrdude
 ```

 one line after the other.
 Basic help info will be printed If all tools are installed.

 ### On Linux

-Installing the tools on Linux are well explained in many articles.
+Installing the tools on Linux are well explained from many sources.
 On Ubuntu/Debian, they are  available to install with `apt`, so simply run

 ```bash
 sudo apt install gcc build-essential gcc-avr binutils-avr gdb-avr avr-libc avrdude